membermatters/MemberMatters/GETTING_STARTED_DEV.md

 Note to collaborators with push permission: Do not push directly to master.
 You should push all changes to a feature branch first (`feature/<feature_name>`).
 When you are happy with it submit a pull request for merging into dev.
-The `mater` should only contain the latest stable release.
+The `master` should only contain the latest stable release.

 We use eslint, prettier and black for code linting and formatting.
 These are setup as precommit hooks.
 These are a requirement and anything that fails these rules will not be accepted.
 If you would like to suggest changes to the eslint config please open an issue.
 If you have a specific use case, you may disable eslint rules on a line by line basis.
 Any global disables will be rejected.